 So I have 2 of the allergic triad, and a family history of autoimmunity and inflammation conditions.
 There’s lots of cardiovascular disease and diabetes in my family.
 Historically, I was bottle fed and was around smokers growing up which are also key antecedents in developing eczema.

-My main trigger was dysbiosis that developed during pregnancy.
+My main trigger?for this flare was hormone imbalance and dysbiosis that developed during pregnancy.
 In the gut, when your hormones such as progesterone are high, it slows things down in pregnancy.
 It sets the stage for things like leaky gut and dysbiosis to occur.
 This was something that I had experienced quite a bit of during my pregnancy (even though I tried my hardest to prevent it since I know what I know!!).

 The candy just happened to be the breaking point for me… that little bit put me over the edge!

-My primary mediators are hormone and nutrient imbalances from pregnancy and breastfeeding, leaky gut, and STRESS.
+My primary mediators?were hormone and nutrient imbalances from pregnancy and breastfeeding, leaky gut, and STRESS.